azuregray/LabHelper/README.md

 ### *Repository For My Own Personal Uses*.
 #### *This repository is for my personal use so please Do Not Contact Me for anything here.*

-> I have choosen to use **POWERSHELL** as the command interpreter as it is the new default in windows machines now and ofcourse there are windows machines everywhere.
+> I have chosen to use **POWERSHELL** as the command interpreter as it is the new default in windows machines now and ofcourse there are windows machines everywhere.

 ---
 ### Single File needs a *Single Command*: